hbctraining/scRNA-seq_online/lessons/postQC_workflow.md

 ### 3. SCTransform

 Seurat recently introduced a new method called `sctransform` which performs a more advanced normalization and variance stabilization of scRNA-seq data.
 Previously in our workflow, we had performed a very basic normalization to explore our data and identify any sources of unwanted variation.
-With `sctransform` we can also regress out the effects of those covariates.
+With `sctransform` we have a single function which allows us to normalize, variance stabilize and also regress out the effects of covariates attributed to unwanted variation.

 ### 4. Integration